Lilian Dikmans: Modelling career

-Real Food Healthy Body
+Real Food Healthy Body (RFHB)

-Lilian Dikmans is a founder of Real Food Healthy Body.
-Launched in 2013, Real Food Healthy Body shares sweet and savoury recipes, catering for a gluten-free diet and suit a variety of other dietary requirements.
-These include grain free, low FODMAP, low fructose, dairy free for milk allergy, nut free for tree nut allergy, vegetarianism and veganism.
+Lilian Dikmans is the founder of Real Food Healthy Body (RFHB).
+Launched in 2013, RFHB shares sweet and savoury recipes, catering to a gluten-free diet and a variety of other dietary requirements.
+These include grain-free, low FODMAP, low fructose, dairy-free for milk allergy, nut-free for tree nut allergy, vegetarian, and vegan diets.

-Dikmans launched Real Food Healthy Body as a place to share her recipes after she published Raw Desserts ebook.
+Dikmans launched RFHB as a place to share her recipes after publishing her Raw Desserts ebook.

-A number of Real Food Healthy Body recipes developed by Dikmans have been featured in various international publications, including Cauliflower and Sweet Potato Soup in Independent Online and Shakshuka with Fresh Tomatoes and Spinach in BuzzFeed.
+A number of RFHB recipes developed by Dikmans have been featured in various international publications, including Cauliflower and Sweet Potato Soup in Independent Online and Shakshuka with Fresh Tomatoes and Spinach in BuzzFeed.

 Muay Thai

 Dikmans commenced fighting Muay Thai in late 2016 and made her pro debut on 4 March 2017, scoring a unanimous decision against Kiri Dale at the Roots 2: Jammin event held at St Kilda Town Hall.

 Dikmans fought Paris Rose at Domination Muay Thai 21 held on 27 October 2018 in Perth, Australia.
 The bout ended in a unanimous draw.